 How does the price chronology compare with the business cycle chronology?
-Four of the price contractions correspond with the four business contractions of 1948-1949, 1953-1954, 1957-1958, and 1960-1961.
-But the business expansion of 1949-1953 was interrupted by the price contraction of 1950-1952 during the Korean War, and the long business expansion that began in 1961 was interrupted by the price contraction of 1966-1967.
-Both of these interruptions were characterized by some hesitancy in business as well.
-Hence there is a notable degree of correspondence between the behavior of the rate of change in the consumer price index and general economic activity.
+Four of the price contractions correspond with the four business contractions of 1948-49, 1953-54, 1957-58, and 1960-61.
+But the business expansion of 1949-53 was interrupted by the price contraction of 1950-52 during the Korean War, and the long business expansion that began in 1961 was interrupted by the price contraction of 1966-67.
+Both of these interruptions were also characterized by some hesitancy in business as well.
+Hence there is a notable degree of correspondence between the behavior of the rate of change in the Consumer Price Index and general economic activity.
 Since World War II, every economic slowdown or actual recession has been accompanied by a cyclical contraction in the rate of change in the price level, and cyclical contractions in the rate of change in the price level have not occurred at other times.

 This does not mean, however, that a business recession as defined by the National Bureau of Economic Research is a necessary condition for a reduction in the rate of inflation.
 As already noted, two such reductions since 1947 have occurred at times when the economy merely slowed down.
 Moreover, several of the declines in the rate of price rise that were associated with business cycle contractions began well before the contraction in business activity got underway.
-The 1947 and 1956 peaks in the rate of change in the consumer price index both came about a year before the business cycle peak, and the 1959 price peak came ten months before the business peak.
-In fact, in 1948, all of the decline in rate of change in prices-and it was substantial-took place before the recession began.
+The 1947 and 1956 peaks in the rate of change in the Consumer Price Index both came about a year before the business cycle peak, and the 1959 price peak came ten months before the business peak.
+In fact, in 1948, all of the decline in the rate of change in prices-and it was substantial-took place before the recession began.
 In 1953, the two peaks coincided.
 More often than not, then, the CPI has begun to decelerate while business activity was still expanding.

-On the other hand, low points in the rate of price change have coincided rather closely with business cycle troughs-at least on three out of four occasions.
-The 1948 upturn in the rate of price change (from a level of minus 4 percent) came eleven months before the business upturn, but the 1954 price upturn coincided with the business upturn, while the 1958 and 1961 price upturns followed the business turn by three months and one month, respectively.
+On the other hand, low points in the rate of price change have coincided rather closely with business cycle troughs, at least on three out of four occasions.
+The 1948 upturn in the rate of price change (from a level of -4 per cent) came eleven months before the business upturn, but the 1954 price upturn coincided with the business upturn, while the 1958 and 1961 price upturns followed the business turn by three months and one month, respectively.
 In short, declines in the rate of price change have typically started earlier and hence have continued somewhat longer than business cycle contractions.

 However, the rate of price change has usually persisted at a low level, even a negative level, beyond the point of upturn.
-These tendencies are illustrated in Figure 12-2.
-Perhaps the most striking showing is that about a year after the business peak, the rates of price change have all been in the vicinity of zero, plus or minus one percent.
+These tendencies are illustrated in Chart 2.
+Perhaps the most striking showing is that about a year after the business peak the rates of price change have all been in the vicinity of zero, plus or minus 1 per cent.
 The food price component of the CPI, highly sensitive to economic demand, is largely responsible for this result.